Vaibhav99mishra/MEDICAL_RAG/README.md

 Recommendations:
 Stay hydrated and rest.
 Monitor symptoms and consult a healthcare provider if the condition worsens.

 Contributing
 If you'd like to contribute to this project, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-License
-This project is licensed under the MIT License.

 Contact
 For any questions or support, please contact:

-Name: Your Name
+Name: Vaibhav Mishra
-Email: your-email@example.com
+Email: mishra99vaibhav@gmail.com
-GitHub: Your GitHub
-markdown
-Copy code

 ---